nnirror/wax/README.md

 Creating connections between two devices will create a data flow between them at audio rate, from the output of the `source device` to the input of the `target device`.
 Device outputs are listed as buttons on the right of the device, and device inputs are listed as buttons on the left.

 ## Deleting connections
-There are two ways to delete a connection.
-Double-click on a connection deletes it.
-Single-clicking on a connection will highlight it.
-Once a connection is highlighted, press `delete` to delete the connection.
+On mouse-based devices, double-click on a connection to delete it.
+You can also single-click on a connection, and once it's highlighted, press `delete` to delete the connection.
+You an also delete multiple connections at once by click-dragging on the workspace to select them, and then pressing `delete`.

+On touchscreen devices, a swipe action deletes connections.
+Touch the connection and once it's highlighted, while continuing to sustain the touch, swipe up or down to delete the connection.

 ## Manipulating devices
 Click-drag on the workspace to select multiple devices at once.
 Selected devices have a bold, white border.
 Selected devices are draggable to anywhere the workspace.